hanspr/mi-ide/README.md

     - Or just for the current opened session
 * :star: A powerful auto indent
 * :star: Internal copy paste between terminals in the same server without the need of _**shift-key and mouse dragging**_
-* :star: Features that require a server to work
-    - Internal copy paste between terminals in different servers without the need of _**shift-key and mouse dragging**_
-    - Package and retrieve your personal settings to quickly sync your editor's choices and hacks across different servers you work on, when the editor is already installed
-    - Transfer a single script, text file quickly from one server to another
-    - See [Support the project & Services](#support-the-project--services) for these features

 ![Screenshot](./assets/features.gif)